nateps/connect-gzip/README.md

 - `flags` - Command flags passed to the gzip binary.
 Defaults to `'--best'` for staticGzip.

+## Tests

+Run the tests with

+    expresso test

 ## License

 (The MIT License)